 Coming in Hot

 Forward Julie Doyle’s last match saw her record her first assist of the season and of her professional career on Messiah Bright’s game-winning goal.
 Doyle, who has appeared in nine matches, now totals two goals and one assist after recording a brace against the Washington Spirit on July 1, securing the Pride’s win.

 Playing For Keep(er)s

-Goalkeepers Carly Nelson and Kaylie Collins have each recorded one appearance in between the sticks during the Challenge Cup, making Anna Moorhouse the only Pride netminder yet to step on the pitch during the tournament this year.
-Collins led the Pride to a draw in the Challenge Cup opener against North Carolina while Collins guarded the net in the loss at Washington.
+Goalkeepers Carly Nelson and Kaylie Collins have each recorded one appearance between the sticks during the Challenge Cup, making Anna Moorhouse the only Pride netminder yet to step on the pitch during the tournament this year.
+Nelson led the Pride to a draw in the Challenge Cup opener against North Carolina, while Collins guarded the net in the loss at Washington.
 In 2022, Moorhouse made three appearances throughout the tournament, while Collins recorded one.

-Forward Ally Watt has scored in both of the first two matches of the UKG Challenge Cup for the Pride.
+Forward Ally Watt has scored in both of the Pride’s previous two matches of the UKG Challenge Cup.
 Watt scored her first goal of the campaign against the North Carolina Courage in the second half of the match with an assist from forward Summer Yates, who tallied her first assist with the Pride during her rookie year.
 The duo worked their magic again during the second leg of the UKG Challenge Cup against the Washington Spirit, combining once again in the second half of the match.

 - Defender Megan Montefusco is one appearance away from her 175th across all NWSL competitions

 - Defender Haley McCutcheon is two appearances away from 125 across all NWSL competitions